NewcastleRSE/XANESNET/README.md

 This is a tall order - but we're using deep neural networks to make this a reality.

-Our XANESNET code address two fundamental challenges: the so-called forward (property/structure-to-spectrum) and reverse (spectrum-to-property/structure) mapping problems.
+Our XANESNET software address two fundamental challenges: the so-called forward (property/structure-to-spectrum) and reverse (spectrum-to-property/structure) mapping problems.
 The forward mapping appraoch is similar to the appraoch used by computational researchers in the sense that an input structure is used to generate a spectral observable.
 In this area the objective of XANESNET is to supplement and support analysis provided by first principles quantum mechnanical simulations.
 The reverse mapping problem is perhaps the more natural of the two, as it has a clear connection to the problem that X-ray spectroscopists face day-to-day in their work: how can a measurement/observable be interpreted?
 Here we are seeking to provide methodologies in allow the direct extraction of properties from a recorded spectrum.

 XANESNET is under continuous development, so feel free to flag up any issues/make pull requests - we appreciate your input!